 Distinctions

-2022 Untitled drawings as cover of the album Homage/Disruption, Denny Berthiaume
+2022 Drawings used on the cover cover of the album Homage/Disruption, Denny Berthiaume

-2016 Djurgården as cover of the album Memories, Denny Berthiaume
+2016 Djurgården used on the cover of the album Memories, Denny Berthiaume

-2016 Curated art and photojournalism for social media, Office of the Mayor, City of New York
+2016 Art curation and photojournalism used on social media, Office of the Mayor (Bill de Blasio), City of New York

-2015 Participated in Uptown Art Stroll's open studios, New York City
+2015 Open studio participant, Uptown Art Stroll, New York City

-2014 Will-Call as cover of the album Calling You, Catherine Seidel and Denny Berthiaume
+2014 Will-Call used on the cover of the album Calling You, Catherine Seidel and Denny Berthiaume

 2011 Making Room became subject of international media blitz (see below)